 This played a big role in Jerry and Kay’s decision to separate and divorce.

 Dr. Kurt works with couples in the "gray zone" quite often.
 Many are trying to figure out what to do next and where to go with their relationship.
 When asked about couples divorcing after a long marriage he had this to say,

-Many couples don't realize how much their kids and all that comes along with parenting has been keeping their marriage together.
+Many couples just don't realize how much their kids and all that comes along with parenting has been keeping their marriage together.
 Kids are often the only connecting point between partners and when they're gone the relationship just can't function.
-It's not just becoming empty nesters though, retirement, serious illness, and I've even seen time with grandchildren become a thing that divides partners and leads to a gray divorce.
-A guy I'm counseling just ended his 37 year marriage partly over having very different viewpoints about their grandchildren.
+It's not just becoming empty nesters though.
+Retirement, serious illness, and even time with grandchildren can become things that divide partners and lead to a gray divorce.
+A guy I'm counseling just ended his 37-year marriage partly over having very different viewpoints about their grandchildren.
 All divorces come with doubts and second guessing - and this guy has them.
-However, with gray divorces regrets can be even more significant."
+However, with gray divorces the regrets can be even more significant."

 Jerry and Kay are typical of most couples that are going through a gray divorce.
 Without even realizing it they managed to check all the boxes for marital discontent.
 The big question is whether they will end up with gray divorce regrets.

 Those who divorce later in life may have spent years dreaming about it and the exciting positives that will come from being single.